stacks-network/sbtc/docker/testnet/README.md

 ### Configure logging

-Add the following to a `.env` file in this directory:
+Add the following to the `.env` file in this directory:

 ```bash
 STREAM_NAME=<provided_stream_name>